lindenmp/rs-fMRI/stats/spDCM/README.md

 ## First Level DCM
 - `spDCM_FirstLevel.m`

-Takes processed EPI data and the ROIs generated above to perform first-level spectral DCM analysis, including specification and full inversion of a sparsely connected parent and generation of nested DCMs, wherein each connection in the parent is systemtically switched off.
+Takes processed EPI data and the ROIs generated above to perform first-level spectral DCM analysis, including specification and full inversion of a sparsely connected parent and generation of nested DCMs, wherein each connection in the parent is systematically switched off.

 ## Second Level DCM
 - `spDCM_SecondLevel.m`